There are several factors that underline the growing importance that logistics plays in the global economy:

 - Growing materials demand.
 Social and economic factors have favored the growth of consumption and the associated material flows.
 Economic development involves a significant accumulation of infrastructure investments and related freight flows.
 Further, rising incomes, as well as differences in consumer preferences, involve a wide variety of consumption patterns the logistics aim to fulfill.

 - Complexity of value chains.
 Many consumption goods are getting more complex, a trend associated with the growing number of parts and the requirement to manage these inventories effectively.
 All the tasks involved in making goods available to the final consumer (research and development, fabrication, distribution, marketing) are increasingly embedded.

 - Sustainability.
-Environmental concerns are permeating freight distribution with incentives towards better energy and material efficiency.
-The issue of recycling, often labeled as reverse logistics, is also gaining in importance.
+Environmental concerns permeate freight distribution with incentives for better energy and material efficiency.
+The issue of recycling, often labeled as reverse logistics, is also gaining importance.